-As teachers who have spent many years teaching Grade 3 and 4, we’ve got you covered with some fantastic resources and creative ideas to make division lessons fun and effective.
+As teachers who have spent many years teaching Grades 3 and 4, we’ve got you covered with some fantastic resources and creative ideas for students to have FUN with division.

 Whether your students are struggling or you want to add some excitement to your maths lessons, these practical tips and resources will help you create engaging division activities.

 Teaching division might not always garner the same enthusiasm as multiplication, but our FREE “What’s the Answer” Division Activity can change that.
 Here’s how you can make the most of it: